Twenty years of war. Donate now.

 Marie is a community mobiliser trained by CARE to spread the word on accessing confidential services for survivors of sexual and gender-based violence in DRC.

-Your donation can help end extreme poverty and give people the means to build a better future for themselves in countries like DRC.
+Your donation can help end extreme poverty and give people the means to build a better future for themselves in countries like the DRC.

 For those living in extreme poverty, your support brings education and training, healthcare and clean water, nutritious food, and new ways to earn an income.
 And in times of crisis, you help us deliver emergency relief.
+Please donate today.

 Learn more about our ongoing impact in DRC: